Kevinwochan/Slackr/src/README.md

 # Type Defintions
 There are 3 global variables:
 - CHANNELS
+    - Currently declared in scr.channels
 - USERS
+    - Currently declared in scr.auth
 - TOKENS
+    - Currently declared in scr.auth

 ## CHANNELS
 use CHANNELS to store your info